Armingodiz/Gochain/README.md

 # Installation
 After cloning repo you can run `go run main.go "port"` .
 Your node will be listenning on localhost:port (each node can be considered as a Bank branch).
-If you want your other nodes to be connected to the same network you must use RegisterAndBroadcastNode endpoint to send one of current nodes in network .
+If you want your other nodes to be connected to the same network you must use RegisterAndBroadcastNode endpoint to send one of current nodes in network in your post request.

 ## Dependencies
 name     | repo